 - vSphere cloud bootstrapped with Juju 2.4 or greater.
 Here’s the doc link mentioned above for help with this.

 - This work is based on the recent K8s 1.12 release; without a doubt, it will not work on earlier K8s releases.
 Welcome to the edge.

 - In vSphere, we need to set

 disk.enableUUID = trueas a VM Option on our VMs so that the K8s vSphere provider knows how to map persistent volumes to machines.
 You can do this for all VMs by using a VM template, or do it per machine.
 See the vSphere docs for details.

-Since K8s 1.12 hasn’t been released yet, we’ll need to modify a bundle to use the 1.12 beta bits for deployment.
+We need to deploy and relate the vsphere-integrator charm with k8s.
 Here’s a hunk of yaml that we can overlay to do just that:

 - ['vsphere-integrator', 'kubernetes-master']